History of Length Measurement (poster)

 Amplified by the

-There are always a whole number of wavelengths in the round trip between the 2 mirrors.
+There are always a whole number of wavelengths in the round trip between the two mirrors.
 The wavelength (λ) can be controlled by moving one of the mirrors a minute amount.
 Iodine molecules absorb a fixed and definite wavelength of light.
 This is detected by the electronics which maintain the mirror position so that the wavelength of light is held at this value.
 This process is called laser stabilisation.

 The examples of length measurement are too numerous to mention, but we can be sure that the importance of what was started (in our story) some 900 years ago, will continue to grow in the next millennium.